 Wars of the Roses in works of fiction and historical fiction:

-- Stormbird, a 2013 novel by Conn Iggulden begins a Historical Fiction series Wars of the Roses.
+- Stormbird, a 2013 novel by Conn Iggulden begins a Historical Fiction series Wars of the Roses, continued by Trinity, Bloodline, and Ravenspur.
 It takes place during the last years of The Hundred Years War and the reign of Henry VI, starting with his marriage to Marguerite d'Anjou, covering Jack Cade's rebellion and ending with Richard of York's appointment as the Protector.

 - Shakespeare's Henry VI and Richard III.
 To an extent Richard II and Henry IV also deal with them despite taking place a generation earlier: modern scholars tend to disagree, but Shakespeare portrays Henry Bolingbroke's usurpation of the throne from Richard II and crowning of himself as Henry IV as the first move of the wars.

 - Philippa Gregory's The Cousins' War Series novels cover this period from the perspective of women who were prominent figures at the time, but have been largely forgotten by history.

 - The White Queen TV adaptation follows the life of Elizabeth Woodville, a commoner from a traditionally Lancastrian family who marries Edward IV and is the mother of Edward V and his brother Richard ("the Princes in the Tower") as well as Elizabeth of York.
 Richard III and his queen consort Anne Neville take center stage in the last few episodes.